jameswolff96/moonshae-isles/campaign/act1/chapter3.md

    - A cloaked figure watches the party from a distance.
 If approached, they reveal cryptic knowledge about the players’ journey, hinting at Eryndor’s involvement with the Feywild.
    - **Skill Challenge:** Insight (DC 13) to discern the figure’s intentions.

+### Plains Quarter

+### Garden Quarter

+### Wolf Quarter

+#### Encounters and Events

+1. **Unseen Observers**:

+   - **Setup**: The party notices that they are being followed by shadowy figures.
+These could be agents of a local faction or Feywild spies.
+   - **Skill Challenge**: Stealth (DC 13) to avoid detection or Perception (DC 15) to track their pursuers.
+   - **Outcome**: The figures confront the party, either as potential allies with cryptic warnings or hostile opponents.

+### Low Quarter

+#### Encounters and Events

+1. **The Fey-Scarred Beggar**:

+   - **Setup**: A beggar approaches the party, muttering about "shimmering lights" and "a wizard who spoke to the stars."
+   - **Skill Challenge**: Persuasion (DC 13) to coax coherent information from them or Arcana (DC 15) to recognize their descriptions as Feywild phenomena.
+   - **Outcome**: The beggar reveals that Eryndor was last seen heading to the **Silver Glade**, a forest just outside the city.

+### Forest Quarter

+> **Read Aloud:**
+> Lorem Ipsum

+#### Key Locations

-#### **The Temple of the Earthmother**
+1. **The Temple of the Earthmother**

-**Description**: This sacred grove is a tranquil haven amid the bustling city.
+   - This sacred grove is a tranquil haven amid the bustling city.
 Ancient oaks encircle a serene clearing where druids and priests of the Earthmother tend to the city’s spiritual needs.
 Soft light filters through the canopy, casting shifting patterns on the ground.
 Stone altars adorned with flowers, vines, and offerings of fruit stand at the center, emanating a faint, comforting warmth.
 Pilgrims and locals alike gather here to seek blessings, share tales, or simply find solace.

-##### **Key NPCs and Hooks**

-- **Priestess Elenna Moondrift**:

-  - **Role**: A kind-hearted half-elf with deep connections to the Feywild.
-  - **Hook**: Elenna recognizes the runes from Eryndor’s note and offers cryptic guidance about their fey origin.
-She requests the party’s help resolving a disturbance in the Silver Glade.
-  - **Skill Challenge**: Persuasion (DC 13) to gain her trust or Arcana (DC 15) to understand her references to Feywild lore.
+#### Encounters and Events

 - **Ritual of the Balance**:

   - **Event**: The druids are preparing a ritual to restore balance to the land.
-They request the party’s aid in gathering rare herbs or defending the grove from marauding shadow fey during the ceremony.
+They request the party’s aid in defending the grove from marauding shadow fey during the ceremony.
   - **Encounter**: Combat with 3-5 shadow fey, using the grove’s natural features (e.g., trees, vines) for dynamic terrain.

+### Castle Quarter

+#### Key Locations

-#### **Caer Callidyrr Castle**
+1. **Caer Callidyrr Castle**

-**Description**: Perched atop a rocky hill, the castle commands a view of the entire city and the surrounding sea.
+   - Perched atop a rocky hill, the castle commands a view of the entire city and the surrounding sea.
 Its white stone walls gleam in the sunlight, and tall banners bearing the Kendrick family sigil flutter in the wind.
 Guards in polished armor patrol the grounds, and the air hums with the tension of a realm on the brink of upheaval.
 Inside, the halls are adorned with rich tapestries depicting the history of the Isles, and the scent of incense mingles with the faint metallic tang of weaponry.

-##### **Key NPCs and Hooks**

-- **Lady Bronwyn Kendrick**:

-  - **Role**: The regent of Caer Callidyrr, a poised and pragmatic leader striving to maintain stability in uncertain times.
-  - **Hook**: Lady Bronwyn is willing to grant the party an audience if they prove themselves.
-She provides resources and information about Eryndor’s activities but requires the party to assist with a local issue, such as quelling raiders or investigating strange fey incursions near the city.
-  - **Skill Challenge**: Persuasion (DC 14) to gain her favor or History (DC 13) to demonstrate knowledge of Moonshae politics.

-- **Captain Roderic Steelhelm**:

-  - **Role**: The stoic commander of the castle guard.
-  - **Hook**: Roderic distrusts outsiders but can be convinced to share information about Eryndor’s movements in exchange for assistance fortifying the city’s defenses.
-  - **Skill Challenge**: Intimidation (DC 13) or Insight (DC 12) to navigate his stern exterior.

-##### **Encounters and Events in the Castle**
+#### **Encounters and Events**

 1. **Intrigue Among the Nobles**: